flynnstone/phpmvc/README.md

 PHPMVC
 ======

-###This is a simple mvc website.
+###This is a simple MVC website.
 I wrote it to investigate MVC Frameworks.

 ##It is not production ready.